Your Corporation Tax Deadline for a 31 March 2026 Year End

 We handle corporation tax returns for companies with year ends across the calendar.
 The 31 March year end is the most common, and we know exactly how to manage the workflow.

 Our process is simple.
 You send us your bookkeeping data (or we pull it from your Xero, FreeAgent, or QuickBooks account).
 We prepare the statutory accounts and the CT600.
 We review the return with you.
-Then we file it before the 31 December 2026 deadline.
+Then we file it before the 31 March 2027 CT600 deadline, and we remind you of the 1 January 2027 payment date and the 31 December 2026 Companies House accounts deadline.

 We also calculate the tax due and remind you of the payment date.
 If you want us to handle the payment directly from your business account, we can set that up with your authority.